jcrodriguez-dis/vpl-jail-system/README.md

 # Changes from the 2.3 to 2.4 version
 The installer and service control script has been update to support systemd service manager.
 Versions before 2.4 use only system V service manager.
 The change allows to install vpl-jail-system on Linux distributions that use YUM or APT and systemd or system V. Other minor changes are:

-- The default loglevel has been increase to 3.
+- The default log level has been increased to 3.
 - The size of the SSL key created when installing has been increase to 2048.
 New versions of OpenSSL lib require this size.

 # Changes from the 2.2 to 2.3 version